JeffryGonzalez/few400-may-2020/notes/angular-thingies.md

 Outputs are a way for a child component to inform it's parent component that something interesting happened.

 (Note: We don't do a ton of these in angular when using redux because there "something interesting" is always an action being dispatched)

+Components do two things:

+- The display the application state in an accurate, meaningful, and timely way.
+- The provide affordances through which the user can change the application state.

+(Application state - "The value of all meaningful variables in your application")